Algebraic degrees of pseudo-Anosov stretch factors: Collections of curves

 Let $S'$ be the surface obtained by attaching a crosscap to $S$ inside $R$.
-Let $d_1$ and $d_2$ be curves obtained from $c_{i_1}$ and $c_{i_2}$ by pulling them over the crosscap.
-Let $e$ be the curve obtained from $c_{i_1}$ and $c_{i_2}$ by isotoping parts of them into the crosscap and applying surgery.
-(Note that $e$ is simple, since $c_1$ and $c_2$ are disjoint.)
+Consider the curves $d_1$, $d_2$ and $e$ on $S'$ illustrated on \Cref{fig:three-new-curves}.
+The curves $d_1$ and $d_2$ are obtained from $c_{i_1}$ and $c_{i_2}$ by replacing the arcs $a_1$ and $a_2$ with arcs going around the crosscap in $R$.
+The curve $e$ is obtained from $c_{i_1}$ and $c_{i_2}$ by replacing the arcs $a_1$ and $a_2$ by two arcs going through the crosscap in $R$.
+Note that $e$ is simple, since $c_1$ and $c_2$ are disjoint.
+We endow $d_1,d_2$ and $e$ with markings illustrated on \Cref{fig:three-new-curves}.